davidjguru/BASH-WORKSHOP/README.md

 ### 03. Parameters

 Contains scripts and resources that working with parameters from console and reading values in prompt.
-  * greetings.sh - Takes input from console, read and return a response.
+  * greetings1.sh - Takes input from console, read and return a response.
+  * greetings2.sh - Read the input using the `read -p` command and option.

 ### 04. Utilites

 This folder stores some tools based in bash, little interesting scripts to perform common automatic tasks.
   * druclinic.sh - Executes some basic inspections within a standarized Drupal folder and get values.